CSCfi/csc-env-eff/hands-on/disk-areas/disk-areas-exercise.md

 ```bash
 cp data.txt /scratch/project_1234
 ```
 All new files and directories are also fully accessible for other group members (including read, write and execution permissions).
-If you want to restrict access from your group members, you can reset the permissions with the *chmod* command.
+If you want to restrict access from your group members, you can reset the permissions with *chmod* command.

 Set read-only permissions for your group members for the file *data.txt*: